Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 **Explanation/Reference:**

-To improve the reliability and accuracy of a Microsoft Copilot Studio agent grounded in Dataverse, you must focus on Dataverse data preparation, which includes cleaning, structuring, and enriching the data to ensure the agent retrieves relevant information.
+To improve the reliability and accuracy of a Microsoft Copilot Studio agent grounded in Dataverse, you must focus on Dataverse data preparation, **which includes cleaning, structuring, and enriching the data to ensure the agent retrieves relevant information**.
 When Copilot fails to return accurate results, it is often due to poor data quality (garbage in, garbage out), excessive, unstructured data, or misconfigured search indexing.

 ### QUESTION 19

 A company plans to deploy a Microsoft Copilot Studio agent to enhance customer support.

-The company stores customer data across ServiceNow, Microsoft Dynamics 365 Finance, Dynamics 365 Supply Chain Management, and Excel files in SharePoint Online.
+**The company stores customer data across ServiceNow, Microsoft Dynamics 365 Finance, Dynamics 365 Supply Chain Management, and Excel files in SharePoint Online.**

 You need to recommend a solution to ensure that the agent can deliver accurate and timely responses.